 A Korean study shows that stroke patients who used the Nintendo Wii Sports Resort canoeing game improved balance and arm function.
 The researchers created a canoe stimulator by fixing a chair onto a springboard.
 This created the same type of swaying from side to side that occurs in an actual canoe.
 This game requires patients to simulate paddling on one side, which strengthens the arm and improves coordination.
 The study examined 30 patients who had a stroke in the past 6 months.
 Half of the patients participated in virtual canoeing for 30 minutes, three times a week for five weeks.
 The other had traditional therapy.

 After five weeks, both groups were examined.
 The group that played the Wii game had much better posture, balance, and arm function than the group who didn’t get to join in on the fun.

 Virtual reality rehabilitation is becoming more popular.
 With VR, you can make exercise more interesting.
 More importantly, you get an immediate response which tells you how much you are improving.

 There are many VR rehab clinics across the country, so ask if they also offer canoeing programs.
 If you can’t find one, you can try this one at home.
 A used Nintendo Wii Resort Sports pack runs about $100 on eBay and the springboard used in this study costs about $300.
 The set up won’t be as elaborate as in a clinical setting, but it will give you a good start.
 So, you can get paddling to reach your goal.

 The Strokemark team is here for you.
 We are always investigating new methods to improve your stroke recovery.
-We’ll keep you updated in the latest advances of virtual reality.
+We’ll keep you updated on the latest advances in virtual reality.